iantdwalker/SpotNewMusic/README.md

 # Version History

-v3.1.1 TBD:
+v3.1.1 - 22/01/2023:
 -Ensured that the selected artist and any related artists are cleared if the artist search term is deleted or is empty
 -Ensured that the artist search results list is cleared if the artist search term is deleted or empty
 -Fixed bug whereby the artist search field does not disable if the Spotify access token is not granted
 -Spotify logo now changes to pink if the access token is not granted
 -Artist search bar highlight and icon colours now match the Spotify logo's shade of green
 -Added ESLint linting and Prettier formatting for ts/json files
 -Added Stylelint linting and Prettier formatting for scss styles
+-Fixed some deprecated RxJs code

 v3.1.0 - 23/12/2022:
 -Added a clear search icon button to the artist search bar